Chart Color Schemes

 The level of cultural diversity witnessed in Narrabundah was found to be above average when compared nationally for a number of language and cultural background related metrics

-Narrabundah's population showed high cultural diversity, with 29.9% born overseas and 24.8% speaking languages other than English at home.
+Narrabundah, surveyed in 2016, had a higher cultural diversity than most local areas, with 29.9% of its population born overseas and 24.8% speaking languages other than English at home.
 Christianity was the predominant religion, accounting for 40.1%.
-Judaism was slightly overrepresented compared to the Australian Capital Territory (ACT), making up 0.5% of Narrabundah's population versus 0.6% in ACT.
+Notably, Judaism was overrepresented at 0.5%, compared to 0.2% in the Australian Capital Territory.

 Frequently Asked Questions - Diversity